OPS-E2E-PPE/VBA-Docs/api/Access.BoundObjectFrame.SizeMode.md

 keywords: vbaac10.chm10911
 f1_keywords:
 - vbaac10.chm10911
-ms.prod: access
 api_name:
 - Access.BoundObjectFrame.SizeMode
 ms.assetid: 2c44b16f-cb04-8e45-2a67-7424342f48de
 ms.date: 02/08/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # BoundObjectFrame.SizeMode property (Access)

-You can use the **SizeMode** property to specify how to size a picture or other object in a bound object frame, an unbound object frame, or an image control.
+Use the **SizeMode** property to specify how to size a picture or other object in a bound object frame, an unbound object frame, or an image control.

 ## Syntax